 - 1. Which disability did you assume?
 How did you "impair" yourself during this exercise? - 2.
 Where were you when you assumed the disability?
-Describe the setting, amount and type of people around you, other events taking place in the setting, etc. - 3.
-Relate the tasks you completed while simulating the disability. - 4.
+Fully describe the setting, amount and type of people around you, other events taking place in the setting, etc. - 3.
+Carefully relate the tasks you completed while simulating the disability. - 4.
 Describe your feelings and thoughts as you assumed the disability. - 5.
-Describe any difficulties you encountered in completing the task(s). - 6.
-How did you work through the difficulties? - 7.
-As you look back on the disability simulation, what strikes you most about being disabled?

-- 8. As you look back on the disability simulation, what strikes you most about watching your partner be disabled? - 9.
+Describe any difficulties you encountered in completing the tasks. - 6.
+Explain the strategies you adopted to work through the difficulties. - 7.
+As you look back on the disability simulation, what strikes you most about being disabled? - 8.
+As you look back on the disability simulation, what strikes you most about watching your partner be disabled? - 9.
 When you watched your partner be disabled, what comments or facial expressions did you notice the partner exhibiting? - 10.
 Speculate on what prompted the facial expressions and comments you observed in your partner with a disability.